DhruvinSoni30/Terraform_AWS_Monitoring/README.md

-# Terraform_AWS_Monitoring
-Creating Infrastructure on AWS and monitoring solution using Terraform Modules
+# Creating Infrastructure on AWS and monitoring solutions using Terraform Modules